capejs/capejs/content/tutorials/capejs_primer/20_reordering1.md

 ---
-title: "Changing displaying order (1) - Cape.JS Primer"
+title: "Change displaying order (1) - Cape.JS Primer"
 ---

-3 lectures from this time, I'll add the function to change the displaying order of the task to our "Todo list" application.
+On the three lectures from this one, I'll add the function to change the displaying order of the tasks to our "Todo list" application.

 ----

 For preparation, organize the source code a little.
-Look at the code of the method `renderTask()` of the class `TodoList.
+Look at the code of the method `renderTask()` of the class `TodoList`.

 ```javascript
   renderTask(m, task) {